-You want to be able to work at a job that pays well and has good benefits, but also one that won’t cause stress or anxiety.
+You want to be able to work at a job that pays well and promotes a good work-life balance but also one that won’t cause stress or anxiety.

 Proofreaders are responsible for ensuring that the text of documents doesn’t have any errors.

-Proofreading is low stress because you can find proofreading work from home and you get to choose when you want to work and create your own balance between family time and work.
+Proofreading is low-stress because you can find proofreading work from home, choose when you want to work, and create your balance between family time and work.

 Plus, proofreading can be a very profitable small business!